-While the intensive management plan for a portion of Unit 1A was authorized by the BOG in March 2013, the predator control program has remained inactive pending refinement of techniques for measuring changes in deer and wolf abundance, and evaluating the current status of the predator prey dynamics.
-During that inactive period we have had a series of mild winters in southern Southeast Alaska and notable improvements in the reported deer harvest on Gravina Island.
-During 2013 deer harvest was only 13 bucks, but by 2015 harvest had increased over 6 fold to 88 bucks.
-Deer harvest information for 2016 is not yet available.
+Although the intensive management plan for a portion of Unit 1A was authorized by the BOG in March 2013, the predator control program has remained inactive pending refinement of techniques for measuring changes in deer and wolf abundance and evaluating the current status of the predator-prey dynamics.
+During that inactive period, we have had a series of mild winters in southern Southeast Alaska and notable improvements in the reported deer harvest on Gravina Island.
+During 2013 reported deer harvest was only 13 bucks, but by 2015 harvest had increased over 6-fold to 88 bucks.
+Reported deer harvest in 2016 again increased to 96 bucks and hunters reported seeing multiple deer during their hunting effort.

 Harvest objectives were established for the entire Unit and were not broken down by island.
 Gravina comprises approximately 2 percent of Unit 1A land.
 Using 2 percent of 700 (Unit 1A objective) deer would equate to an annual harvest objective of only 14 deer for Gravina Island.
 In our IM assessment we set a goal of 75 deer harvested on Gravina as a measure of IM program success.
 For the first time in over 10 years the estimated harvest for 2015 exceeded that goal.
-We should continue to educate and encourage hunters to accurately report deer harvest and deer hunting effort.
+Harvest in 2016 also exceeded the goal.
+We should continue to educate and encourage hunters to accurately report deer harvest and deer hunting effort in all areas but especially the IM areas to help us track the recovery of this deer population.